v1b3m/benja.logs/_posts/2023-08-12-one-book-to-rule-them-all.md

 ---
-title: "One Book to Rule Them All?!"
+title: "One Text to Rule Them All?!"
 categories:
   - Blog
 tags: